Halszkaraptor: Paleobiology

 Andrea Cau argues that Halszkaraptor had characteristics that allowed it to spend time both in water and on land, including strong hindlimbs for running and smaller flipper-like forelimbs for swimming.
 The short tail would have brought the centre of gravity more to the front, which is more useful for swimming than walking.
 The torso would have been held more vertical than is normal with theropods.
 To this end, there are adaptations for an improved extension of the hindlimb, in the hip joint and the thighbone.
 It had many sharp, backward-curving teeth in its mouth, a long neck and sensory neurons in its snout that may have allowed it to detect vibrations in water, leading scientists to believe that it hunted aquatic prey.
 It had to come up onto land to reproduce, because, like all dinosaurs, it needed to lay its eggs on land.
 A more recent analysis performed by Cau specifically points out similarities to modern-day mergansers.
 He stated that these birds are probably the closest ecological analogs to Halszkaraptor as they share similar traits with this dromaeosaurid taxon, such as the long neck and a serrated snout edge used to catch small prey.
 While they are less active moving on land, assuming a hip-extended body posture, on water, they use a distinct swimming model including forelimb-propelled locomotion.
 This particular behaviour has also been inferred for Halszkaraptor, and seems to support a piscivorous and aquatic life-style similar to that of mergansers.

 Other researchers have either disagreed with or merely followed Cau's interpretation.
 In 2019, Brownstein argued that the features noted for Halszkaraptor do not directly support its ability to swim.
 He also suggested that this dinosaur may be a basal dromaeosaur with transitional features, although Cau rebutted his claims a year later.
 In 2021, Hone and Holtz noted that since Halszkaraptor and many modern aquatic birds with no flattened unguals is said to be semi-aquatic, having flattened unguals like Spinosaurus do not necessarily suggest that the animal can swim; they didn't propose their own view on this dinosaur's potential ability to swim.
 In 2022, Fabbri and his colleagues argued against a semi-aquatic ecology for Halszkaraptor, noting that it had low bone density, a trait not observed in semi-aquatic animals.
 In response, Cau has pointed out on his blog that swans similarly have low bone density yet have adaptations for semi-aquatic feeding.
+A 2024 study by Tse, Miller, and Pittman, focusing on the skull morphology and bite forces of various dromaeosaurids discovered that Halszkaraptor had a rapid bite unsuited to piscivorous feeding as previously hypothesized based on its skull morphology, and instead suggest it was an insectivore that hunted small invertebrates possibly in low-light conditions (at night or in murky water), since it likely had exceptional low-light vision among dromaeosaurids based on its relatively large orbit size.